Iostream3100/distributed-cloud-storage-system/README.md

 ## 6. Expected Results
 The distributed system will use Mutual Exclusion, PAXOS, Group Communication, and Fault tolerance to implement a cloud file storage service.

+## 7. How to run?
+Run `docker-compose up --build ` to start all services.

+Run Client.java with your IDE.